Program Profile

 Can I sell my Westgate timeshare?

 In theory yes, but in practice almost no one is buying Westgate contracts.
 Resale listings sit for years and typically close at $0 or token amounts.
-The most reliable monetization is to keep renting out the annual points (via self-rent or services like Timeshare Rental Pros) while you continue to hold the contract.
+The most reliable monetization is to keep self-renting the annual points (book a peak week and list it on Airbnb or Vrbo) while you continue to hold the contract.
+Note that Timeshare Rental Pros — the cash-buyer service we reference for other programs — does not currently purchase Westgate points.

 Should I hire a timeshare exit company for Westgate?